-The recent 2024 ImagineSoftware Client Conference warmly welcomed Patrick Velliky, Vice President of Government Affairs with Envision Healthcare, to deliver patrick velliky an in-depth keynote on the state of the healthcare industry.
+The recent 2024 ImagineSoftware Client Conference warmly welcomed Patrick Velliky, Vice President of Government Affairs with Envision Healthcare, to deliver Patrick Velliky an in-depth keynote on the state of the healthcare industry.
 Touching on the current political landscape, key healthcare legislation, and industry challenges, here’s a breakdown of his address, highlighting crucial insights and takeaways.

 Political Landscape and Its Impact on Healthcare